 As Democrats turn on one another in the presidential primary, most are shopping oppo (short for opposition research) on whomever the presumed frontrunner might be and in this case, it's Joe Biden.
 The opioid crisis is affecting a lot of areas around the country, and this piece looks into how Joe Biden's policies supercharged this epidemic.
 POLITICO

-This vote happened last week but House Democrats pushed through the Equality Act on Friday.
+House Democrats pushed through the Equality Act in June.
 This is another example of using a title (after all, who could be against equality?) to pass a bill aimed at the 1st Amendment and religious freedom.
 Liberal law professor Douglas Laycock from the University of Virginia Law School explains why this bill isn't for anything resembling equality.
 National Review

 STORIES FROM NC